-Starting in late February, we start to see a spike in traffic on our website.
-It seems like everyone is searching for the best time to see University of Washington cherry blossoms.
+We start to see a spike in traffic on our website starting in late February.
+It seems like everyone is searching for the best time to see University of Washington cherry blossoms, which leads them here.

 The pink and white blooms that surround the Quad (map) are an annual rite of spring in Seattle (click here for more).
 But, because of Mother Nature, you never know when the University of Washington cherry blossoms will reach full bloom.
 History tends to repeat itself, though.
 So looking at past dates can help pinpoint when to start heading toward campus.

 Here are the dates University of Washington cherry blossoms reached full bloom the last few years:

 2019: March 29th

 With that said, these dates are full bloom.
 The trees will start to bloom and progressively reach their full potential, which creates an impressive scene on the Quad for weeks.

 According to the University of Washington:

 “Bloom timing varies each year and depends mostly on the amount of daylight and consistency of temperatures.
 If we have a stretch of days reaching over 50 degrees F, that bodes well for blooming.
 Alternatively, if it gets colder for a longer stretch, the blooming will stall.”

 In other words…keep your eyes on the Seattle forecast.